dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 Within this function, we will make our call to the Dialog module to display the File Open dialog.
 This

 method has three optional parameters, but two of them will almost always be used.

-104

-Chapter 7 ■ Working With the Dialog MoDule

 The first parameter is a reference to the BrowserWindow object.
 On macOS, it is common for dialogs to